hjboehle/rpi2c/README.md

 # rpi2c
-RESTful Services for Raspberry Pi to access the I2C-Bus
+REST API for the I²C-Bus of the Raspberry Pi